synapticon/synapticon_ros2_control/README.md

 >
 >>#### Isolated Environment (Docker)
 >>
->>For users with different Linux distributions or those preferring isolation, Docker can be used.
+>>For users with different Linux distributions or those preferring isolated environment, Docker can be used.
 Installation steps can be found in the [Docker Documentation](https://docs.docker.com/engine/install/ubuntu/).
 For the completeness of the documentation, we provide those steps here also:
 >>
 >>>##### Docker Installation
 >>>